 You will feel like you have just dived into another world.
 This is a fantastic point to watch the sun set and admire the picturesque views offered: lava fields, impressive beaches, stunning rock formations.
 This area’s crowning jewel: its lighthouse located at the westernmost tip of the Snaefellsnes Peninsula.
 If you are just like me, a lighthouse lover, then this one will definitely appeal you!

 Tired of feeling lonely in the middle of nowhere?
 Well, maybe it is time for you to come to this small fishing village!
 It is a natural harbor on the southern side of the snaefellsnes Peninsula between Hellnar and Breiðavík.
-During the summer time, this port gets quite busy and thrives with tourism activities for anyone to enjoy.
-Arnarstapi also appears in Jules Verne’s well know book as the last stop the protagonists take before heading directly to Snaefellsjökull.
+During the summertime, this port gets quite busy and thrives with tourism activities for anyone to enjoy.
+Arnarstapi also appears in Jules Verne’s well-known book as the last stop the protagonists take before heading directly to Snaefellsjökull.

-→ You can visit the white-coloured lighthouse, the stone bridge close to it and the black sand beaches.
+You can visit the white-colored lighthouse, the stone bridge close to it and the black sand beaches.

 One of the most beautiful waterfalls in Iceland.
 Kirkjufellsfoss waterfall is a waterfall that channels the glacier melt water of Snæfellness mountains.